Chung-Research-Group/AIM/docs/_sources/index.rst.txt

 **AIM** (Adsorption Integrated Modules) is a collection of MATLAB based GUI modules for adsorption isotherm based fixed bed process modelling.
-**AIM** modules provide an integrated workflow for adsorption isotherm fitting at single and multiple temperatures, isosteric heat of adsorption estimation, mixture adsorption isotherm predcition, and multicomponent fixed bed breakthrough simulation.
+**AIM** modules provide an integrated workflow for adsorption isotherm fitting at single and multiple temperatures, isosteric heat of adsorption estimation, mixture adsorption isotherm prediction, and multicomponent fixed bed breakthrough simulation.

-Primary featues of AIM include:
+Primary features of AIM include:

 * Integrated workflow within modules
-* GUI environemnet to facilaitate data input/output, model seelction, and simulation type selection
+* GUI environment to facilitate data input/output, model and simulation type selection
 * Dynamic plots for pressure, loading, temperature, and composition
 * Data and graphics export in different formats

-AIM software and the associated source code are open-source and freely avaibale at our GitHub repository `AIM repository <https://github.com/mtap-research/AIM>`_.
+AIM software and the associated source code are open-source and freely available at our GitHub repository `AIM repository <https://github.com/mtap-research/AIM>`_.

 .. toctree::
    :maxdepth: 2